BT or Sky Sports? It's a question facing fans everywhere. Here we take a close look to help you choose.

 Minority sports covered on BT Sport include MLS, NBA Basketball, Major League Baseball, Ultimate Fighting Championship, Redbull events such as the Flugtag, Moto GP and Nascar.

-HD versions of BT channels are also available but cost £5 per month extra.
+HD versions of BT channels are also available but cost extra per month.

 The free-to-download BT Sport app means you can watch BT Sport channels wherever you are on your mobile device.
 It's compatible with iPhones and iPads, as well as Android phones and Windows 10-powered smartphones or tablets.